© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman road on eastern edge of Beaulieu Heath, 220m north east of Hardley Bridge Ford is a scheduled monument protected by Historic England under reference 1016747.
 View the official record →

-The Roman road on the eastern edge of Beaulieu Heath is a linear earthwork situated approximately 220 metres north-east of Hardley Bridge Ford in Hampshire.
+A Roman road on the eastern edge of Beaulieu Heath is a length of metalled way dating to the Roman period, positioned approximately 220 metres north-east of Hardley Bridge Ford in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016747.

 Roman road on eastern edge of Beaulieu Heath, 220m north east of Hardley Bridge Ford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016747.